-Ashley Fennig brings additional financial expertise to the Business Development team in her role as project analyst.
+Ashley Fennig brings additional financial expertise to the Business Development team in her role as Senior Associate.
 Her talents support a number of key areas for the team, including business logistics and planning and coordination, along with financial and analytic support.
-Ms. Fennig most recently worked at IBM, serving as senior financial consultant.
+Additionally, Ms. Fennig is involved with United Way of Central Maryland, as an Emerging Leaders United (ELU) Ambassador, and a team lead for RunUnited.
+Ms. Fennig has previously worked at IBM, serving as senior financial consultant.
 Her role there focused on the complex support of the U.S. Postal Service, specifically related to network operations, finance and strategic planning as well as forecasting activities.
 Ms. Fennig holds a bachelor’s degree in Finance from James Madison University.

 Eli Park-Yanovitch joins the Business Development & Strategic Alliances team as an associate, seeking out and supporting efforts relating to health IT and other innovative technologies.
 Prior to joining Johns Hopkins Medicine, Mr. Park-Yanovitch worked at several prominent tech-based economic development organizations in Pittsburgh, PA, most recently developing grant proposals and building funding partnerships for Innovation Works, a leading early stage investor in high growth technology companies.